dgelessus/python-typedstream/README.md

 Python 3.6 or later.
-No other libraries are required, except that before Python 3.8, the `typing_extensions` library is needed.
+No other libraries are required, except on older Python versions:

+* [`contextvars`](https://pypi.org/project/contextvars/) is needed before Python 3.7
+* [`typing_extensions`](https://pypi.org/project/typing-extensions/) is needed before Python 3.8

+These libraries are declared as [platform-specific dependencies](https://setuptools.pypa.io/en/latest/userguide/dependency_management.html#platform-specific-dependencies) and will be installed automatically as needed.

 ## Installation